Computational-social-science/CEMD/README.md

 <img src="5.
 Real-time Detection/assets/timeline2.svg" style="zoom: 75%;" />

-Misinformation detection with regular 24-hour updates
+Misinformation detection with regular 24-hour updates.

+## Citing this work
+The relevant paper is currently under review, during which time this repository is private.
+Once it goes public, a bibtex reference will be provided here.